isomerpages/govtech-stp/_traveller-resources/Info on Stay Home Notice/stay-home-notice-shn.md

 For travellers serving SHN in an SDF, <u>the SDF will inform the traveller of the check-out time after it receives confirmation of the negative COVID-19 test result from the relevant government agency</u>.
 Travellers will only be allowed to leave the SDF thereafter.

-Reflected in the table below are two examples of how the SHN end date is typically calculated.
+Reflected in the table below are two examples of indicative SHN durations.
 You may also [click here](/shn-calculator) to calculate the estimated end date of your SHN.
-Travellers should note that the SHN comes into effect <u>immediately</u> on the day of its issuance.

 <table>
   <thead>